NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> print(t.constructs.name('ncvar%b))
    TODO

+..
 More generally, a construct name may be constructed by any of

    * The value of the "standard_name" property, e.g. ``'air_temperature'``,
    * The value of any property, preceded by the property name and an equals, e.g. ``'long_name=Air Temperature'``,
    * The cell measure, preceded by "measure:", e.g. ``'measure:volume'``
    * The cell method, preceded by "method:", e.g. ``'method:maximum'``
    * The netCDF variable name, preceded by "ncvar%", e.g. ``'ncvar%tas'`` (see the :ref:`netCDF interface
      <NetCDF-interface>`), and
    * The netCDF dimension name, preceded by "ncdim%" e.g. ``'ncdim%z'`` (see the :ref:`netCDF interface <NetCDF-interface>`).

 Each construct has a `!name` method that, by default, returns the least ambiguous name (which varies according to the construct type);
-and an `!all_names` method that returns a selection of names that would select the construct.
+and an `!all_names` method that returns a list of names, any of which would select the construct.

-Note that selection by construct type is equivalent to using the particular method of the field construct for retrieving that type of metadata construct:
+Selection by construct type is equivalent to using the particular method of the field construct for retrieving that type of metadata
+construct:

 .. code-block:: python
    :caption: *The bespoke methods for retrieving constructs by type